Can I Sue a Company That Has Been Dissolved?

 You May Want To Sue if the Investors Have Money

 The second situation is if the investors of the dissolved company have money.
-Generally, the investors in a company are not personally liable for the debts of the company.
+In general, the investors in a company are not personally liable for the debts of the company.
 As noted above, companies are legal entities in their own right, separate and apart from their investors.
-So as a separate entity, the company is responsible for its own debts.
-If you get a judgment against a company that has no money, you generally are out of luck.
+Considered a separate entity, the company is responsible for its own debts.
+If you get a judgment against a company that has no money, most times you'll be out of luck.

-But there is an exception to this rule.
-In certain rare instances, a court might disregard the fact that companies are independent entities and impose personal liability on a business's investors.
+There is an exception to this rule.
+In certain rare instances, a court might disregard the fact that companies are independent entities and impose personal liability on a business's investors, such as LLC members.
 Lawyers call this “piercing the corporate veil."

-- The company did not really function as a separate entity (e.g., failed to follow corporate formalities, lacked sufficient money to run the business, the owners mixed personal and business funds, etc.)
+- The company did not really function as a separate entity (e.g., failed to follow corporate formalities, lacked sufficient money to run the business, the owners mixed personal and business funds, or board of directors did not function independently, etc.)

 - The company engaged in wrongful or fraudulent behavior, and fundamental fairness requires the business's investors to pay for it

-Veil-piercing cases are extremely complicated and hard to win.
-So if you get a judgment against an insolvent company and want to go after the business's owners, you will want to get legal help from an experienced business attorney.
+Veil-piercing cases are complicated and difficult to win.
+If you get a judgment against an insolvent company and want to go after the business's owners, you will want to get legal help from an experienced business attorney.

 If You Believe You Have a Claim Against a Dissolved Company, Speak With a Lawyer

 If you have a claim against a dissolved company, do not fear.
 You may still be able to sue.
-But as we have discussed, these cases get very complicated and can be expensive to litigate.
-So consult an attorney to see what your rights are and discuss whether it makes sense in your circumstances to bother with a lawsuit.
+As we have discussed, these cases get very complicated and can be expensive to litigate, so consult an attorney to see what your rights are and discuss whether it makes sense in your circumstances to bother with a lawsuit.
 Many lawyers offer a free initial consultation.

 And act quickly.
 You have a limited time under state law in which to sue.